New Meals & Entertainment Deductions Under Tax Cuts and Jobs Act

 However, Uncle Sam has now decided to get a bit stricter on this issue and as laid down in the new Tax Cuts and Job Acts (TCJA) businesses can no longer claim deductions on their entertainment expenses.

 This article discusses the nitty-gritty of this law in detail below:

 Also Read: Complete guide about AOTC & LLC – Two education credits available to the US Taxpayers.

 What does the Tax Cut and Jobs Act say about Meals and Entertainment Expense?

-While filing your 2018 tax returns you can no longer claim entertainment expense under the TCJA.
+While filing your 2018 tax returns, you can no longer claim entertainment expenses under the TCJA.

 Note that this does not include the Meals Expense and they can be claimed as a business deduction (only 50%) just like before.
 However, there are certain cautions now that the taxpayer needs to pay heed to.

 - The food and beverages are provided to the current or potential client, customer, consultant, or other relevant business contacts